PRP Hair Loss Treatment

 PRP contains essential proteins that stimulate natural hair growth.
 Other terms for this treatment include PRP Hair Regrowth Treatment sometimes referred to as Vampire Hair Regrowth Plan or the Vampire Hairlift due to the use of blood from the patient in the treatment.
 The treatment can also be used along with Microneedling or with prescription medications that also promote hair regrowth.

 PRP therapy has established itself to be effective as a medical treatment modality in the specialty fields of oral surgery, neurosurgery, plastic and cosmetic surgery, sports medicine and orthopedics.
 It has been used extensively in these specialities for the last twenty years.
-In hair regrowth and restoration there have been many positive outcomes and success for the treatment, evidence supports PRP therapy as a promising treatment to promote hair growth.
+In hair regrowth and restoration there have been many positive outcomes and success for the treatment, evidence supports PRP therapy as a promising treatment to promote healthy hair growth.

 During your free consultation your Cosmetics Doctor will discuss the options with you and the best treatment plan available.

 PRP is best started early and is not suitable for extensive, established balding.
+If we feel your hair loss is not treatable with PRP, we will refer you back to your GP for a specialist opinion.

 Frequently Asked Questions